hyperledger-solang/solang/docs/language.rst

 .. note::
     If value is sent to a non-payable function on Parity Substrate, the call will be reverted.
-However there is no refund preformed, so value will remain with the callee.
+However there is no refund performed, so value will remain with the callee.

     ``payable`` on constructors is not enforced on Parity Substrate.
 Funds are needed for storage rent and there is a minimum deposit needed for the contract.
+As a result, constructors always receive value on Parity Substrate.

 Function overloading
 ____________________